after 1670, men had to control enough land to pay local properry taxes if they wanted to vote

 It took eight years for the General Assembly to formally comply.
-In 1684, it finally passed a law to restrict the franchise as directed by the king.2
+In 1684, it finally passed a law to restrict the franchise as directed by the king.3

 The threshold of minimum property required to vote was altered, but not eliminated, for another 175 years after Bacon's Rebellon.
 The discrimination against the poor continued even after the American Revolution.

 The Fifth Virginia Convention that adopted the first state constitution in 1776 simply maintained the existing rights to vote.
-The leaders who declared independence from Great Britain did not expand the electorate when convertig the colony into an independent state, and did not increase the ability of the poor to participate in the democratic process of voting.
+The leaders who declared independence from Great Britain did not expand the electorate when converting the colony into an independent state, and did not increase the ability of the poor to participate in the democratic process of voting.
 "Liberty and justice for all" was not their motto in 1776 - women, blacks, and the poor were excluded from participating in elections.4

 Virginia's first constitution, adopted in 1776, ended British authority and reshaped the structure of government - but did not alter who had the right to vote